kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 Bratton makes a case for design as immunisation.
 Design, he says, should not only focus on innovation but also on making ourselves immune for the things we don't need.

-Design as immunisation – Benjamin Bratton.
-Not only innovating but also making ourselves immune for the things we do not need.

 I don't know if we need the new wearables.
 But I do get the feeling that there is some overlap with the problem Bratton addresses towards TED and things like wearables and Smart objects.
 TED has faith in technology.
 But, Bratton says, not enough commitment to technology.
 It is a fetishization of the optimal condition, making any performance sub par worthless while this might not be the case.

 Calling objects 'smart' in itself is a strange practice, I think.
 Weren't watches already very well made devices before the smart watch came along?
 Smart is not for sale.